Yasmin-FY/llm-safety-silencing/mitigations/README.md

 A further enhancement of this concept is context segmentation and firewalls.
 With this concept, instead of resetting the context for topic shifts, long-running dialogues can be divided into distinct topic or emotional segments.
 When a conversation changes substantially in content or tone, persona-specific adjustments should be partially reset to avoid contamination of future outputs.

-A simplified first step could be to simply restate the safeguards or rules defined in the system prompt periodically so they don't get watered down as the context grows.
+A simplified first step could be to simply restate the safeguards or rules defined in the system prompt/safety instructions periodically so they don't get watered down as the context grows.
 The AI should also assert, when playing a role, "I am (name of the AI), I just play the role of X".

 **8. Paradox & Manipulation Detection**